Leave this site

 6.1 The following, within Essex Police and Kent Police, were invited to provide feedback in the consultation phase during the formulation of this document:

-7.1 This protocol will be reviewed every two years by, or on behalf of, the Head of Performance Improvement Unit, to ensure it remains accurate and fit for purpose.
+7.1 This protocol will be reviewed every two years by, or on behalf of, the head of Performance Improvement Unit, to ensure it remains accurate and fit for purpose.

 Policy reference: Police performance and attendance protocol (L1860)